YichengDWu/MoYe.jl/docs/src/manual/tiling_matmul.md

 # Tiling MatMul

-This tutorial demonstrates how to perform matrix multiplication `C = A * B^T + C` using tiling techniques.
+This tutorial demonstrates how to perform matrix multiplication `C = A * B^T + C` using tiling techniques on CPU.

 We follow the convention where the shape of matrix `A` is `(M, K)`, matrix `B` is `(N, K)`, and matrix `C` is `(M, N)`.